charliecalvert/Isit322-Assigments/MidTerm-Key/README.md

 ## Notable

+The code in Scripts/Zip is probably better overall than the code in the states folder.
+It was just coincidence that I tended to teach to that section more than the other.
+The code we went over in class got more attention than the code we did not focus on.

 Probably the most interesting code is the reusable factory that runs the queries against the census.
 This code has a **promise** in it.